symfony/symfony-docs/cookbook/profiler/matchers.rst

 The Symfony profiler is only activated in the development environment to not hurt your application performance.
-However, sometimes it may be useful to conditionally enable the profiler in the production environment to assist you in hard to debug issues.
+However, sometimes it may be useful to conditionally enable the profiler in the production environment to assist you in debugging issues.
 This behavior is implemented with the **Request Matchers**.

 Using the built-in Matcher
 --------------------------

-A Request Matcher is a class that checks whether a given ``Request`` instance matches a set of conditions.
+A request matcher is a class that checks whether a given ``Request`` instance matches a set of conditions.
 Symfony provides a :class:`built-in matcher <Symfony\\Component\\HttpFoundation\\RequestMatcher>` which matches paths and IPs.
 For example, if you want to only show the profiler